DiskFrame/disk.frame/README.md

 ```

 The results should be exactly the same as if applying the same group-by
 operations on a data.frame.
-If not then please [report a
+If not, please [report a
 bug](https://github.com/xiaodaigh/disk.frame/issues).

 #### List of supported group-by functions

 If a function you like is missing, please make a feature request
 [here](https://github.com/xiaodaigh/disk.frame/issues).
 It is a
-limitation that function that depend on the order a column can only
+limitation that function that depend on the order a column can only be
 obtained using estimated methods.

 | Function     | Exact/Estimate | Notes                                      |